-If the trust or estate was a cash-basis Taxpayer, the trust or estate may calculate the cost base of trading stock on the prime-cost or absorptioncost method.
-If the trust or estate was an accrual-basis Taxpayer, the trust or estate must calculate the cost base of trading stock on the absorption-cost method.
+If you are a cash-basis Taxpayer, you may calculate the cost base of trading stock on the prime-cost or absorption-cost method.
+If you are an accrual-basis Taxpayer, you must calculate the cost base of trading stock on the absorption-cost method.
 The value of trading stock on hand at the end of the year of assessment is the lower of its cost base or market value at that date.
-Where particular items of trading stock are not readily identifiable, the trust or estate may account for the trading stock on the first-in-first-out method or the average-cost method.
+Where particular items of trading stock are not readily identifiable, you may account for the trading stock on the first-in-first-out method or the average-cost method.